 She loses it in Chapter 71 when Zenkichi does a Heroic Sacrifice to take down Kumagawa.

 She also completely breaks down in Chapter 139, when Zenkichi not only defeats her in the presidential election, he crushes her.
 She had devoted herself to helping others and lacks the social awareness to see that people wanted her to be happy herself for a change.

 The Heroine: Medaka always being right is sometimes a plot point and is treated as being rather unnatural.
 Or perhaps you could say Abnormal.
 She is also, by definition, better than everyone at everything.

-Honor Before Reason: As The Messiah, she often resolves to reform people at all costs.
+Honor Before Reason: As the All-Loving Hero, she often resolves to reform people at all costs.
 Notably, in the Kumagawa Incident Arc, the Student Council actually wins by the second match, but Medaka doesn't feel right letting Kumagawa leave without helping him.